emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

-# Configure Prometheus to monitor EMQX cluster
+# Monitor EMQX cluster by Prometheus and Grafana

-## Task target
+## Task Target

-- How to monitor EMQX cluster through Prometheus.
+Deploy `emqx-exporter` and monitor EMQX cluster by Prometheus and Grafana.

-## Deploy Prometheus
+## Deploy Prometheus and Grafana

-Prometheus deployment documentation can refer to: [Prometheus](https://github.com/prometheus-operator/prometheus-operator)
+Prometheus' deployment documentation can refer to [Prometheus](https://github.com/prometheus-operator/prometheus-operator) Grafana' deployment documentation can refer to [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/)

-## Deploy EMQX cluster
+## Deploy EMQX Cluster

+Here are the relevant configurations for EMQX Custom Resource.
+You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
+For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):

 :::: tabs type:card
 ::: tab v2alpha1